ksatirli/homebrew-hashicorp/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: A bug or problem with a Cask or Formula
+about: A bug or problem with a Cask
 labels: bug
 ---